AngeloGaeta1990/The-Gamer-Library/README.md

     Establish the foundation of a robust relational database, meticulously designed to handle user and game data.
 This step is crucial for laying the groundwork that supports future functionalities and enhances data management.

 By prioritizing these objectives in the initial sprint, the project sets a strong foundation for subsequent phases, ensuring a streamlined development process and a user-centric gaming experience.

 - **Structure plane**

+How is the coentent organized in menus consinstency in colors, labels, apply changes only when releavant add error feedback, page not found provide link to take user back to safety
+Stucturre non strictly linear
+Information architecture Nested list

 - **Skeleton plane**

+DO not put too much elements in one page add searching fpr leywprds divide content in multiple pages nanvigation trough icons create wireframe

 - **Surface plane**
+font contrast
+contrast font and background
+contrast between different section in colors keep consitancy